New York has many, many hotel options. We recommend:

 Near the Refinery Hotel is the new, hip Archer Hotel that has a David Burke restaurant Fabrick, plus the new Spyglass Rooftop Bar.
 It is 22 stories with 180 unique rooms.
 It has great design and should be high on your list to stay.
 45 W. 38th.

-Hotel 414: At 414 W. 46th, on the famed restaurant row, I happened upon this small boutique hotel.
+The Duffy Times Square (formerly Hotel 414): At 414 W. 46th, on the famed restaurant row, I happened upon this small boutique hotel.
 The rooms were booked so I couldn’t check them out but they look great on-line.
 Just ask for one in the back over looking the courtyard and not the street.
 This hotel is in the perfect location for all theater lovers.

 The Ludlow Hotel: 180 Ludlow St.in the lower east side.
 This is a newer boutique hotel with eclectic rooms and a great atmosphere.
 It is a perfect spot from which to explore the area.